pypyr/docs/content/docs/decorators/foreach.md

-As with nesting loops with `call`, pay attention to the value of `i` - because `i` will always be the iterator value of the current, innermost loop, grab the value of the parent's iterator with `contextsetf` before the inner loop starts.
+As with nesting loops with `call`, pay attention to the value of `i` - because `i` will always be the iterator value of the current, innermost loop, grab the value of the parent's iterator with `set` before the inner loop starts.

 ### flatten nested loops
 You can achieve the same thing by using the built-in itertools' handy